yangymargaret/REUNION/README.md

   If there are multiple TFs to query, please use a .txt file to include the TF names, with one TF name per line.

 - --filename_prefix: the prefix as part of the name of the file that contains predicted peak-TF assocations by Unify (or other methods) or ReDiscover, default = $data_file_type

+- --filename_annotation: the annotation as part of the name of the file that contains predicted peak-TF assocations by Unify (or other methods) or ReDiscover, default = '1'

 - --input_link: the directory where the file containing the peak-TF associations predicted by Unify or the specified external method for a given TF is saved

-  Please provide the file as a tab-delmited .txt file named $filename_prefix.$TF_name.link.txt containing at least two columns: ['pred','score'], with the peak positions as rownames.
-Each row represents the predicted association between the corresponding peak and the given TF by the external method. 'pred' represents binary prediction: 1: peak contains binding site, 0: without binding site; 'score' represents the association score of the peak-TF link estimated by the external method.
+  Please provide the file as a tab-delmited .txt file named $filename_prefix.$TF_name.$filename_annot.txt containing at least two columns: ['pred','score'] (the column names can be specified by the parameter 'columns_1' as shown below), with the peak positions as rownames.
+Each row represents the predicted association between the corresponding peak and the given TF by the specific method. 'pred' represents binary prediction: 1: peak contains binding site, 0: without binding site; 'score' represents the association score of the peak-TF link estimated by the method.
 If the association scores are inavailable, please leave this column blank.

-  Optionally, if the motif scores of the given TF in each peak locus based on motif scanning are available, please include them using an additional column named 'motif_score' or $column_motif_score as specified by one part in $columns_1 as shown below.
+  Optionally, if the motif scores of the given TF in each peak locus based on motif scanning are available, please include them using an additional column named 'motif_score' or $column_motif_score as specified by part of $columns_1 as shown below.

   If there are multiple TFs to query, as specified by the argument 'tf', please prepare a peak-TF association file as described above for each TF.
-Please placed the files into one directory, and use the path of the directory to specify 'input_link'.
+Please place the files into one directory and use the path of the directory to specify 'input_link'.

 - --columns_1: the columns in the peak-TF association file which correspond to the binary prediction and the estimated peak-TF association score by Unify (or other methods), default = 'pred,score'

-  columns_1 has the format 'column1,column2' or 'column1,column2,column_motif_score', where column1, column2 represent the columns containing the binary peak-TF link predictions and the estimated peak-TF association scores, respectively, and optionally column_motif_score represents the column containing the motif score from motif scanning results.
+  columns_1 has the format 'column1,column2' or 'column1,column2,column_motif_score', where column1, column2 represent the columns containing the binary peak-TF link predictions and the estimated peak-TF association scores, respectively, and optionally column_motif_score represents the column containing the motif scores from motif scanning results.

 - --output_dir: the directory where the output of Rediscover will be saved, including the predicted peak-TF associations for the given TF, default = 'output_file'